10 locations with unusual meteorological events

 Thailand, Nongkhai and Laos, Vientiane Province

-Weird things are happening some 70 – 100 kilometers downstream from the Vientiane – capital of Laos.
-In the nights from the muddy waters of Mekong river appear red glowing balls which quickly rise up in the air and disappear without noise (some, who manage to be close to the lights, report silent hiss).
-These mysterious sparkles are small, but sometimes they reach a size of an basketball.
+Weird things are happening some 70 – 100 kilometers downstream from Vientiane – the capital of Laos.
+In the nights from the muddy waters of the Mekong river appear red glowing balls which quickly rise up in the air and disappear without noise (some, who manage to be close to the lights, report silent hiss).
+These mysterious sparkles are small, but sometimes they reach a size of a basketball.

 These are not some ghosts seen by occasional people and questioned by the majority.
 Ghost fireballs of Mekong have been seen by thousands of people, photographed and captioned in movies and, after all, investigated by scientists looking for the explanation for this interesting phenomenon.

 Finland, Southern Savonia

 There was a time when locals living around Lake Paasselkä (earlier – Paasivesi) did not turn much attention to the lights hovering above this large lake.
 Paasselkä Devil was just a play of spirits, who should care about them?

 Nowadays, when we don’t believe in spirits, this light phenomenon is very intriguing.
 It is observed rather often nowadays as well.

 Paasselkä Devil looks like a ball of bright light hovering above the lake.
 The light is very bright, much more powerful than the distant lights of car headlamps, driving along the lake.

 It can be calm, resembling a bright lantern – but light might start to move very quickly.

 Sometimes these lights behave as if they have their own will.
-They might follow the boats of fishermen, it has been also observed that lights evade from the beam of the torch.
+They might follow the boats of fishermen, it has been also observed that lights evade the beam of the torch.

 Poás Volcano and Laguna Caliente – site with the most acid rain

 Costa Rica, Alajuela

 Around the acid crater lake of Poás Volcano the acidity of fog and rain is around 2.0 pH and maybe even less.
 As a result around the crater and to the west from it, there has formed some 3.5 km long and 1 km wide, lifeless, naked scar surrounded by jungle.